 You must reside in one of the states listed below and meet that state’s Financial Suitability conditions, as described below.
-Individual investors can invest in Notes if they are a resident of: California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Louisiana, Minnesota, Missouri, Mississippi, Montana, New Hampshire, Nevada, New York, Rhode Island, South Dakota, Utah, Virginia, Washington, Wisconsin, West Virginia, and Wyoming.
+Individual investors can invest in Notes if they are a resident of:

+Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Illinois, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, Nevada, New York, Oklahoma, Rhode Island, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, West Virginia, and Wyoming.

-(a) an annual gross income of at least $70,000 and a net worth (exclusive of home, home furnishings and automobile) of at least $70,000 or
+(a) an annual gross income of at least $70,000 and a net worth (exclusive of home, home furnishings, and automobile) of at least $70,000 or

 must qualify as an "Accredited Investor" as determined pursuant to Rule 501(a) of Regulation D under the Securities Act of 1933, and as described here

 .
-Regardless of your state of residence, you may not purchase notes in an amount in excess of 10% of your net worth (exclusive of the value of your home, home furnishings and automobile).
+Regardless of your state of residence, you may not purchase Notes in an amount in excess of 10% of your net worth (exclusive of the value of your home, home furnishings and automobile).